dayjs/dayjs-website/website/blog/2019-07-18-the-progress-of-dayjs-website.md

 authorImageURL: https://avatars3.githubusercontent.com/u/15034155
 ---

-We are building the website of dayjs.
+We are building the next website of dayjs.

-Now all the documentation is on the GitHub, we will decide to migrate them to there.
+Also, we will decide to migrate the existing docs to here.

 The new dayjs website will contains:

-- DAY.JS Org's Roadmap
+- The roadmap of DAY.JS Org
 - All docs of dayjs
 - All docs' translations
 - (Maybe something new 😉)